Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 The Aquabrass finish chart shows nine "in-stock" finishes.
 Of these, Alt Progetto Aqua finishes include three: Polished Chrome, Brushed Nickel, and Electro Black.

-Not every faucet is available in every finish.
+Not every faucet is available in every finish, however,.
 The standard finishes available on a faucet depend on which manufacturer makes the faucet.

-Custom finishes are not available on Alt Progetto Aqua faucets.
+Custom finishes are not available for Alt Progetto Aqua faucets.

-The Aquabrass website, unlike those of most other faucet companies, discloses the processes used to produce its standard finishes.
+Aquabrass, unlike most other faucet companies, discloses the processes used to produce its standard finishes.
 The process used has an enormous bearing on the durability of the finish.

-It does not, however, disclose the processes used to create its custom finishes.
-Since these have a very short warranty (three years), it would be prudent to determine the process before ordering any of these finishes.
+It does not, however, reveal the technologies used to create its custom finishes.
+It identifies them only as lacquered or unlacquered.
+Since these finishes have a very short warranty (three years), it would be prudent to determine the process from customer support before ordering any of these finishes.

 Stainless Steel